DataScientistSM/testPortfolio/README.md

 ## About Me

-I am currently on an apprenticeship to complate a data science degree with BPP whilst working at Direct Line Group
+I am currently on an apprenticeship to complete a data science degree with BPP whilst working at Direct Line Group

 ## Work Experience